axonivy-market/process-analyser/process-analyser-product/README.md

 ```
 ### Portal Custom Widget Setup

-The Process Analyser can be seamlessly integrated into Axon Ivy Portal as a custom dashboard widget, providing embedded analytics capabilities within your Portal Dashboard.
+The Process Analyzer can be seamlessly integrated into Axon Ivy Portal as a custom dashboard widget, providing embedded analytics capabilities within your Portal Dashboard.

 #### Prerequisites
 - Axon Ivy Portal environment with dashboard configuration access
-- Process Analyser installed and properly configured in the same security context
+- Process Analyzer installed and properly configured in the same security context

 #### Configuration Steps